Show All Answers

 This also gives you time to purchase the items you need such as collars, leashes, food, bowls, litter boxes, dog houses, and pet carriers.
 If a pet is already spayed or neutered, you may be able to take the animal home sooner.
 For more information, contact the Animal Services at 479-444-3456.

 Because we take in sick, behaviorally unsound and very old animals, we cannot place all of them in homes.
-If the animal is aggressive or has an illness/injury that will take major resources, we are committed to providing humane euthanasia.
+If the animal is aggressive or has an illness/injury that will take major resources or constitutes a quality of life issue, we are committed to providing humane euthanasia.
+Those decisions are made by our staff Veterinarian.
 For more information, contact the Animal Services at 479-444-3456.

 Financial donations may be earmarked to help fund our spay and neuter program or any other purpose you would prefer.
 For more information, contact Animal Services at 479-444-3456.

 Any chip that is purchased from Animal Services will be registered with the American Kennel Club (AKC) for you.
 Any change in address or phone numbers should be reported to Animal Services pursuant to Fayetteville city code chapter 92.
 The City of Fayetteville is not responsible for ensuring that your information is kept current.